SaiKrishnaMohan7/Playground/JS/DistributedSystemsInNodeJs/Summaries/Chapter-2-Protocols.md

 - **HTTPS/TLS**
   - used for encrypting HTTP traffic
-  - encrypts headers too!
+  - encrypts headers path and method, the whole HTTP message because TLS is transport-layer encryption (i.e. over TCP, beneath HTTP).
+Which means, the query string gets encrypted as well!
+    - Query string vulnerability is more because of browser history
-  - CPU intensive, do not do this in app server, Reverse Proxy is better suited
+  - CPU intensive, do not do this in app server, Reverse Proxy is better suited (trust boundary)
   - replaces SSL (Secure Sockets Layer)
   - **TLS**
     - Works by using certs